• Skip to primary navigation

 ivueit review

 Once you’ve completed your Vue, you simply submit it and wait for it to be approved.
 I’ve found that IVueIt approves my assignments fairly quickly, often within a few hours.
-At the most, it takes a day.
+At the most, it takes a day.ย

 What Sort Of Vues Are There?

 I’ve done several different types of Vues over the time that I’ve used this app.
-I can’t share the exact names of the businesses that I’ve completed Vues at due to confidentiality reasons, but I can say that these are all large chain stores that you likely have in your area.
+I can’t share the exact names of the businesses that I’ve completed Vues at due to confidentiality reasons, but I can say that these are all large chain stores that you likely have in your area.ย

-Here are examples of the types of Vues I’ve completed with the IVueIt app:
+Here are examples of the types of Vues I’ve completed with the IVueIt app:ย

 Exterior Landscape Photos.
 The most common gigs I do are exterior landscape photos.
 These are Vues where you take photos of the exterior of a business.
 The app tells you the type of photos that you need to take.
 You’ll take photos of the entire exterior of the building.
 In total, you have to take 15-20 photos.
 These gigs typically take me about 10 minutes to complete.
+You can also explore resources like Adobe Express image editor for more creative inspiration and ideas.ย

-Parking Lot Photos: I’ve done a few gigs where I had to take photos of the parking lot at certain businesses.
+Parking Lot Photos:ย I’ve done a few gigs where I had to take photos of the parking lot at certain businesses.
 These gigs are similar to the exterior landscape gigs.
 It’s about 15-20 photos and takes me 5-10 minutes to complete.

 Interior Photos of a Closed Store (“Dark Store” Gigs).
 The interior, closed store gigs are the ones I find most interesting.
 These are also called “dark store” gigs.
 With these gigs, IVueIt sends me a lockbox code to a store or restaurant that’s currently closed.
 The purpose of these gigs is to make sure that everything in the building is still in working order and that nothing has been damaged during the time that the store has been vacant.
 These gigs require you to take multiple photos of the interior of the store.
 I find these fun – it’s interesting to be inside a closed store that used to be a coffee shop or something similar.